 Create your own gift certificate for a family bowling night and pizza with your children and grandchildren.

 Consider going to a small town rather than battling the crowds of the city.
 New Hamburg is a great example – they have a Home Hardware, a delightful gift shop – Is This Chair Taken, The Bargain Shop and lots of other great options.
 New Hamburg is just one example, but consider an alternative shopping experience.

-Christmas Gift Certificates available from Heart of the Matter for YOU (tell your family!) or for a friend or family member.
+Christmas Gift Certificates available from Heart of the Matter for YOU!
+Tell your family that this is what you would like for a present this year.
 You can opt for ‘hands on’ organizing assistance or a DIY consultation.
 Check out our package options.